Chicago shootings soar over the long holiday weekend: 19 dead, 13 children wounded

 Over the weekend, Ms. Lightfoot took to Twitter to promote a strategy developed at the beginning of the summer to address the spike in crime normally experienced during the warmer months.

-“It’s no longer safe enough to simply say we want to create a safer Chicago,” Ms. Lightfoot said in a tweet Sunday.
+“It’s no longer safe enough to simply say we want to create a safer Chicago,” Ms. Lightfoot tweeted Sunday.
 “We must take bold, transformative action.”

 The strategy calls for prioritizing 15 police beats within the city that are experiencing the highest crime rates and engaging community partners to help the police prevent crime through outreach and prevention programs.

-Note: (Correction: A previous version of the story incorrectly stated the condition of some of the victims.
-The story has been updated.)